 Slice some fresh ginger and pop into every other compartment of the ice cube tray.
 Tear a small mint leaf off the stem, and do the same.
 Add water, place in the freezer for 4-5 hours until frozen through.
 The mint and ginger will be suspended in the cubes.

 Dark and Stormy Punch/Mocktail

 This punch or mocktail only has four ingredients; ginger beer, mint tea, ginger, and lime.
 The fresh ginger and the ginger beer give it spiciness, the mint a cooling effect, while the bubbles and sugar from the ginger beer give it a real kick.
 Lots of things going on, and that’s what makes it such a treat.
-It’s delicious served at barbecues, and daytime events.
+It’s delicious served at family barbecues.

 1 Cup (250ml) brewed and cooled mint and ginger tea (as above)

 2 cups (500ml) Non Alcoholic Ginger Beer (I used Fentimans)